Facts and Fancies of Atlantis

 This tells us several things.
 Firstly, that at some period in its long history Atlantis broke up into several islands.
 Secondly that three of them were much larger than the others.
 Finally, that only one of these—'sacred to Poseidon'—was known to the earliest Greeks.
 But as Plato also tells us that Atlantis was "larger than Libya and Asia combined", it must be clear that in this instance he is referring to the great continent, as it was before the first disaster struck, and not the smaller island of Poseidonis.
 This confirms what we said earlier when we suggested that Plato deliberately mixed and merged several different accounts, the better to conceal the truth.
 From this it must be clear that such a large landmass as Atlantis was in the beginning could not have been situated in the Mediterranean as some modern writers claim.
 Moreover, we have the testimony of Herodotus and other ancient historians, who say quite clearly that Atlantis lay beyond the pillars of Heracles, or Hercules (the same thing) in the west, and we may be tolerably sure that the ancient Greeks knew their east from their west quite as well as we do!
 So let us dismiss as fanciful fiction the various claims that Atlantis was located in the Aegean Sea, on the Dogger Bank, or was Antarctica!
 This is not to say that some remnant of Atlantis did not exist in the North Sea at some time in the past.
 Indeed we think it likely that it did, but this cannot have been anything other than the northernmost promontory of the great continent described by Plato.
 We shall return to this later on when we come to discuss The Oera Linda Book.

 In some books about Atlantis written by Theosophists we find detailed maps purporting to show how the continent looked 850,000, 250,000 and 12,000 years ago.
 We regard these with the greatest scepticism.
 They may be correct, but as their accuracy cannot be verified we prefer to disregard them, and suggest you do too.
-It is noteworthy in this respect that H. P. Blavatsky does not provide any maps of Atlantis in either Isis Unveiled or the Secret Doctrine, though she writes at length about the subject in both books.
+It is noteworthy in this respect that H. P. Blavatsky does not provide any maps of Atlantis in either Isis Unveiled or The Secret Doctrine, though she writes at length about the subject in both books.
 The reason being that no one knows and we do not pretend to know either!
 All we can say, based on the available evidence, is that a large continent once existed in what is now the Atlantic Ocean and that it was gradually destroyed over an immense period of time.
-We incline to the view that the main continent was submerged about 850,000 years ago, followed by the destruction of the larger remaining islands of Ruta and Daitya which are mentioned in the Indian Puranas some 200,000 years ago.
+We incline to the view that the main continent was submerged about 850,000 years ago, followed by the destruction of the larger remaining islands of Ruta and Daitya, which are mentioned in the Indian Puranas, some 80,000 years ago.
 Later still, the mid-Atlantic island of Poseidonis described by Plato was submerged around 11,500 years ago, whilst 'Atland'—the northern remnant of the great continent, sank as recently as 2193 B.C., according to The Oera Linda Book.
-We think it possible that Ireland and even parts of the British Isles may have been connected to the northernmost parts of Atlantis, and if this is true, then 'bits' of Atlantis yet remain.
+But we would emphasise that these dates are all conjectural, for no complete records of these momentous events exist anywhere.
+We also think it possible that Ireland and even parts of the British Isles may have been connected to the northernmost parts of Atlantis, and if this is true, then 'bits' of Atlantis yet remain.
 This is certainly true of the Azores and Canary Islands, and possibly of Bermuda too, all of which are remnants of the once mighty continent.

 For this reason it is quite impossible to make any maps which provide an accurate picture of what Atlantis looked like at specific times in the past.
 We only have to think of the many changes that have altered the size and appearance of London during the last 2,000 years to see the futility of this kind of approach.
 Having said this, we think there is no harm, as James Churchward has done in his books, to provide a very approximate map of the probable size and location of Atlantis at the height of its civilisation, and we reproduce such a map below.